 Alcohol is a powerful drug that slows down the body and mind.
 It impairs coordination; slows reaction time; and impairs vision, clear thinking, and judgment.

-Beer and wine are not “safer” than hard liquor.
-A 12-ounce can of beer, a 5-ounce glass of wine, and 1.5 ounces of hard liquor all contain the same amount of alcohol and have the same effects on the body and mind.
+Beer and wine are not “safer” than distilled spirits (gin, rum, tequila, vodka, whiskey, etc.).
+A 12-ounce can of beer (about 5 percent alcohol), a 5-ounce glass of wine (about 12 percent alcohol), and 1.5 ounces of 80-proof distilled spirits (40 percent alcohol) all contain the same amount of alcohol and have the same effects on the body and mind.

 On average, it takes 2 to 3 hours for a single drink to leave a person’s system.
 Nothing can speed up this process, including drinking coffee, taking a cold shower, or “walking it off.”